core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Handling and Use of Keying Material

 In the following, a device is denoted as "CAPABLE" if it is able to store information in non-volatile memory (e.g., on disk), beyond a one-time-only writing occurring at manufacturing or (re-)commissioning time.
-If that is not the case, the device will be denoted as "not CAPABLE".
+If that is not the case, the device will be denoted as "non-CAPABLE".

 The following terms are used to refer to OSCORE keying material.